Translations

 Sunday, November 28, 2010

-Devil's Nose Tradition (published 11-28-2010)
+Devil's Nose Tradition: 11/27/2010 Hike (published 11-28-2010)

-My grade school and high school friend, Bill, had an uncle Walter, who lived and owned land at the southwest base of Devil’s Nose, in my beloved and native Hawkins County.
+My grade school and high school friend, Bill, had an uncle, Walter, who lived and owned land at the southwest base of Devil’s Nose, in my beloved and native Hawkins County.
 Bill, his brother, my brother Clark, another friend Randy, and I went “up the Nose,” from “uncle Walter’s” land, back in those days a few times.

 Devil’s Nose stands alone, rising about 2,300 feet, with a ridge running west to east, south of the Clinch Mountain range.
 Years ago, I heard two origins for the name.
 Viewing the mountain from the east, it looks like a craggy nose coming out of the ground.
 Another option is that a man, long ago, went into the mountain and never came out.
 When asked, “Where did he go?”
 Someone replied, “The devil knows.”